mpaulse/studystream-buddies/README.md

 - Shows all followed users who are currently online in focus rooms.
 - Displays a notification when a favourite followed user enters a focused room.
-- Highlights followed users are currently pinning you (requires a premium subscription).
+- Highlights followed users who are currently pinning you (requires a premium subscription).
 - Displays a notification when anyone pins you (requires a premium subscription).

 ![Popup screenshot](screenshots/popup.png)